This document provides you with information about how we are handling, or are intending to handle, your personal information.

 Transferring personal data outside of the EU

-We do not envisage transferring any information about or relating to individuals to anyone who is located outside of the European Economic Area.
+We do not envisage transferring any information about or relating to individuals to anyone who is located outside of the UK and European Economic Area.

 Security of your information